 One of the first steps any business or individual can take is understanding what AI attacks are.
 Understanding the topic can help you and your business detect a possible attack.
-The article does not intend to create fear or stop you from trusting the internet; instead to help you take the right actions and have an adequate cyber defence.
+The article does not intend to create fear or stop you from trusting the internet; instead, to help you take the right actions and have an adequate cyber defence.

 What is Artificial intelligence (AI)?

 Artificial intelligence (AI) is programmed technology in computers or robots tasked to do jobs usually done by humans.
-Experts train AI programs to do jobs as quick as possible and with almost no human effort.
+Experts train AI programs to do jobs as quickly as possible and with almost no human effort.
 Instead, they use detail codes to input and output data and provide an efficient outcome.